eddLai/Exoskeleton-Control-Note/check the Exoskeleton model.md

-1. if assistive or obsta
+1. if assistive or obstacle